Matt Wallner Player Props: Twins vs. Mariners

-After hitting .367 with a double, a home run, five walks and three RBI in his past 10 games, Matt Wallner and the Minnesota Twins face the Seattle Mariners (who will start George Kirby) at 7:40 PM ET on Tuesday.
+On Wednesday, Matt Wallner (coming off going 1-for-4 with a home run and two RBI) and the Minnesota Twins play the Seattle Mariners, whose starting pitcher will be Bryce Miller.
+First pitch is at 1:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Mariners.
+In his most recent game, he hit a home run while going 1-for-4 against the Mariners.

 Matt Wallner Game Info & Props vs. the Mariners